IntegratedAlarmSystem-Group/integration-tools/docs/DEPLOYMENT_GUIDE.md

 The webserver docker image must be built locally after locate those packages in the folder private_files in the ias-webserver directory.

+### 1.3 Change sensitive data
+Some sensitive data is defined in the .env files.
+Unless in the future these files are encrypted using something like gitcrypt, that data should be changed in production.
+In particular, what must be changed is the following:

+- `WS_CONNECTION_PASS`: this is the password that the WebServerSender uses to authenticate and connect to the Webserver.
+It must be changed to a private, hidden and hopefully random string

+- `DJANGO_SECRET_KEY`: this is an internal key that is used by the Webserver for internal encryption (this is part of Django).
+It must be changed to a private, hidden and hopefully random string

+- `ADMIN_PASSWORD`: this is the password for the ADMIN account.
+It must be changed to a private string

+- `OP_DUTY_PASSWORD`: this is the password for the OPERATOR_ON_DUTY account.
+It must be changed to a private string

 ---

 ## 2. Deployment